 5. Words of Affirmation

-Speak “out-loud” belief and a “heads-up” positive direction into the day.
-Repeated, ingrained affirmation delivered with the firm conviction of someone who loves your children and who believes in them.
+Speak affirming truths out loud over your kids—repeated, ingrained affirmation delivered with the firm conviction of someone who loves your children and believes in them.
 Do this every day; deliver your lines with sincerity, and make them count.
 Whatever you do, avoid saying these.